Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Sometimes a hardware may interfere with the normal Windows boot and installation process as Windows tries to detect and install them.
+Sometimes hardware may interfere with the normal Windows boot and installation process as Windows tries to detect and install them.

-In this case, unplug all devices connected to your computer such as printer, scanner, digital camera, video recorder, USB device, CD/DVD, mp3 player, media card reader, and any other external devices you have plugged in.
+In this case, unplug all devices connected to your computers such as a printer, scanner, digital camera, USB device, CD/DVD, mp3 player, media card reader, and any other external devices you have plugged in.

-If you have RAID configuration, disable the controller, and other devices attached as they confuse Windows 10 setup.
+If you have RAID configuration, disable the controller, and other devices attached as they confuse the Windows 10 setup.

 Once you do this, unplug the computer from the power outlet on the wall, remove the laptop battery, hold the power button down for 10-15 seconds, then plug back the power outlet and restart.

-- Select Command Prompt (Admin)
+5. Use Command Prompt (Admin)

-- Type this command: rundll32.exe pnpclean.dll.RUNDLL_PnpClean /DRIVERS /MAXCLEAN
+rundll32.exe pnpclean.dll.RUNDLL_PnpClean /DRIVERS /MAXCLEAN

-- Exit Command Prompt
+- Exit Command Prompt, and restart your PC.

-Solution 6: Remove or reduce RAM on your computer
+6. Remove or reduce RAM

 Sometimes, Windows 10 fails c1900101-4000d error can be caused by bad memory modules which in turn affect Windows 10 installation.